MQL4 - automated forex trading /

 X = Y - 2; // Line 2

-Both in the first and in the second solutions, the notes (lines) have a completed content.
+In both solutions, the notes, or lines of code, have a completed content.
 Nevertheless, the lines in Solution 1 cannot be used in a program as they are, because their appearance does not comply with the assignment operator format.

-The notes given in Solution 1 represent some dependences in paper form.
-They can only be used to inform the programmer about the relations between the variables.
-Operators in a program are assigned for other purposes - they inform the machine what operations and in what order it must execute.
-All operators without any exceptions represent precise instructions that allow no ambiguities.
+The notes given in Solution 1 can only be used to inform the programmer about the relationship between the variables.
+Operators in a program are assigned for other purposes; they inform the machine what operations it must execute, and they inform the machine in what order it must execute the operations.
+All operators, without any exception, represent precise instructions that allow no ambiguities.

 Both operators in Solution 2 are the assignment operators.
-Any assignment operator gives the machine the following order, literally:
+Any assignment operator gives the machine the following order.

 1. Passing on the operator (line 1).